Dog Days Are Over: Background and recording

-The song was inspired by a giant text installment titled "Dog Days Are Over" by artist Ugo Rondinone, which lead singer Florence Welch used to see every day, riding her bike over Waterloo Bridge.
+The song was inspired by a giant text instalment titled "Dog Days Are Over" by artist Ugo Rondinone, which lead singer Florence Welch used to see every day, riding her bike over Waterloo Bridge.
 The expression "Dog Days" refers to difficult times.
 "Dog Days Are Over" was recorded with no instruments in a studio the "size of a loo" in the Crystal Palace area of London.
 The song was produced and mixed by James Ford of Simian Mobile Disco and The Last Shadow Puppets, who is also famous for producing for the likes of Bloc Party and the Arctic Monkeys.
 Ford is credited as playing piano and guitar on the record.
 The drum sounds were created by banging on the studio walls.

 Welch co-wrote the song with Isabella Summers, who is also credited as the song's co-producer, and played piano on the record.
 Welch and Summers also teamed up for the percussion on the track, together with Charlie Hugall.
 "Dog Days Are Over" also features musicians Tom "Moth" Monger (harp), Bruce White (viola), Everton Nelson (violin), Christopher Lloyd Hayden (drums) and Rob Ackroyd (guitar).

 Jimmy Robertson, extensively involved in the recording of the band's debut record Lungs, recorded and mixed "Dog Days" as well.